O my Luve’s like a red, red rose

-What the speaker wants to express through each of the paragraph is:
+What the speaker wants to express through each of the paragraphs is:

 This paragraph is about how fresh his love is (like a rose that just grew in June) and how soothing it is (like a melody played).

 In this paragraph, maybe the two lovers are parting away.
-Therefore, Robert Burns is bidding her farewell, with a promise to comeback.
-He promises to come back even though the distance is over a ten thousand mile.
+Therefore, Robert Burns is bidding her farewell, with a promise to come back.
+He promises to come back even though the distance is over ten thousand miles.

 To read the best poems ever by the finest writers, click here.